-4 California Code of Regulations, Title 20, § 1623.1(a)(1).
+&lt;sup>4 California Code of Regulations, Title 20, § 1623.1(a)(1).

-- 2. Developing a standard rate information access tool to support third-party demand response and load management services. - 3.
+- 1. Ensuring the accuracy of existing and future time-varying rates in the Market Informed Demand Automation Server (MIDAS) rate database, which is publicly accessible and machine-readable. - 2.
+Developing a standard rate information access tool to support third-party demand response and load management services. - 3.
 Creating and submitting location marginal price-based rates that change at least hourly to reflect marginal wholesale costs. - 4.
-Integrating information about new time-varying rates and automation technologies into existing customer education and outreach programs.5
+Integrating information about new time-varying rates and automation technologies into existing customer education and outreach programs.